kris701/SnapMaker-NozzleBlower/README.md

 ## Printer settings

-This should be printed with a somewhat large infill, since the little nobs on the back of the main holder, can easily snap if they are not solid enough.
+This should be printed with a somewhat large infill, since the nozzle blower part itself can have some problems with bridgeing.
 The config can be found under "Printing Config"